elinasamuelsson/portfolio/README.md

-# skill showcase
+# portfolio

-## Welcome to this showcase folder!
+## Welcome to my portfolio!

 This repository contains a collection of bits and bobs of my own making that in time (hopefully) will be fair showing of my proficiency in various script languages.

 ## Projects

+### Portfolio Website

+Portfolio website with my CV, skills, links, etc. coded in HTML, CSS, and JavaScript.

 ### Calculator in vanilla JavaScript